 Personal Relationships between Outside Directors, Outside Audit Board Members and the Company

 The Company has three outside directors and two outside ASB members.Directors with detailed operational knowledge strive to uphold and enhance management efficiency by listening to the advice and proposals of outside directors to ensure that management decision-making is valid and appropriate.
-Of the three outside directors, two* meet the criteria for an "independent director" who is unlikely to have any conflicts of interest with common shareholders.Of the outside ASB members, three* meet the criteria for an "independent director," strengthening management supervisory functions.* Four outside directors and outside ASB members who meet the criteria for being an independent officer are designated as an "independent director" or an "independent ASB member."
+Of the three outside directors, two* meet the criteria for an "independent director" who is unlikely to have any conflicts of interest with common shareholders.Of the outside ASB members, two* meet the criteria for an "independent director," strengthening management supervisory functions.* Four outside directors and outside ASB members who meet the criteria for being an independent officer are designated as an "independent director" or an "independent ASB member."

 Material Relationship Disclosures of Outside Directors and Outside ASB Members